leoreeves/projects/Clock/readme.md

-A beautiful & functioning clock
+A clock which lets you switch between analog and digital.